Alessio2704/monte-carlo-simulator/README.md

 ## 🏛️ Architecture

-The platform is built on a clean, three-layer architecture that separates human-readable modeling from high-speed computation.
+The project is cleanly separated into two main components: a Python **compiler** and a C++ **engine**.
+This modular structure separates the user-facing language tools from the high-performance computation core.

 ```mermaid
 graph TD;